 - The capital gains tax rate that applies to the proceeds from a stock sale increased to 20% for people whose yearly taxable income exceeds a certain amount.
-In 2014, the thresholds are $406,750 for single filers and $457,600 for married joint filers (in 2013, they were $400,000 and $450,000).
+In 2015, the thresholds are $413,200 for single filers and $464,850 for married joint filers.
+(In 2014, the thresholds were $406,750 for single filers and $457,600 for married joint filers.
+In 2013, they were $400,000 and $450,000.)
 For taxpayers whose yearly taxable income is below these thresholds, the top rate of capital gains tax remains 15%.
 The tax rate on dividends grew to 20% for these same taxpayers.
 This applies to any qualified dividends received on company stock you own or on unvested restricted stock for which you have filed a Section 83(b) election.
 (For taxpayers whose yearly taxable income is below these thresholds, the top tax rate on qualified dividends remains 15%.)

 - Separately from the American Taxpayer Relief Act, in 2012 the Affordable Care Act increased the Medicare tax rate on compensation income for high-income taxpayers from 1.45% to 2.35%, and a new 3.8% Medicare surtax now applies to investment income, such as capital gains from stock sales.
 Both of these tax changes became effective on January 1, 2013.